 WSOP.com offers three bonuses for new players.

-- Welcome Week Freeroll: With first deposit earn seven entry tickets for $100 Daily Freeroll.
+- Welcome Week Freeroll: With a first deposit, earn seven entry tickets for $100 Daily Freeroll.

 Throughout the week WSOP.com hosts a variety of bonuses and player appreciation tournaments.

 - SNG Leaderboards: $3,000 in weekly prize money for the top 50% of Sit & Go players.
-Week runs Wednesday through Tuesday.
+The week runs Wednesday through Tuesday.

 - APP Leaderboards: $4,000 weekly in prize money, top 30 finishers paid.